 The exhibition was not initially well-received by critics.
 They dubbed the works by these young artists unfinished, unpolished.
 The textured brushwork was deemed sloppy, while the application of paint like mud slung upon the canvases.
 Despite the criticism, the group of artists found patrons who appreciated them, and continued on with several more exhibitions with greater success in the following years.

 In 1879, Camille died of tuberculosis.
 Monet was grief-stricken.
 He spent several months in mourning before he began to paint in earnest again.
 During this time, he entrusted the care of his children to the wife of a friend, Alice Hoschedé, who would later become his second wife.

-In this period he began to document scenery of the French countryside.
-He moved from village to village, studying the effects of light and colour across various subjects.
+In this period, he began to document the scenery of the French countryside.
+He moved from village to village, studying the effects of light and color across various subjects.
 In 1883, he finally settled in the village of Giverny where he would spend the next half of his life.
-He painted works that would become the best known series of his career- series such as Haystacks, and Water Lilies.
+He painted works that would become the best-known series of his career- series such as Haystacks, and Water Lilies.
 Because of the constancy of the subjects, he was able to show the infinite variations that weather and atmosphere had, able to depict how drastically a single scene could change from morning to night, from a sunny day to a gloomy one.

 Claude Monet died at the age of 86, leaving behind him an impressive gallery of over two thousand works.

 Sometimes known as La Promenade, the painting depicts Camille Monet on a walk with their son Jean Monet.
 Masterfully worked, the bright light of the blue afternoon is captured through the filter of the parasol deflecting the sun and through a translucent veil that Camille wears, multiple reflected colors bouncing off the white of her dress.